rbuerki/projects-ml/customer_lifetime_value_modelling/README.md

 ### Project and code

 The **code** is split up into three notebooks:
-1. 1-data_prep_and_EDA.ipynb: Contains data cleaning / preparation and basic EDA
+1. 1-data_prep_and_EDA.ipynb: Data cleaning / preparation and basic EDA
-2. 2-CLV_calculation.ipynb: Contains the actual modelling with BG/NBD and Gamma-Gamma
+2. 2-CLV_calculation.ipynb: Actual modelling with BG/NBD and Gamma-Gamma
+3. 3-frequency_recency_analysis.ipynb: Analysis of Freq/Rec and P(alive) metrics
 3. z_lifetimes_basic_functionality.ipynb: Basically follows the lifetimes docs through the full functionality

 Main **findings** / results:
 - From EDA: Data set may not be ideally suited for this test, as it spans one year only and there is seasonality.
 - From modelling: CLV was underestimated, fit was not so good.
 May be partly due to saisonality in the set.
-- From functionality tests: P(alive) calculation on individual level with BG/NBD model is rather misleading.
+- From Freq/Rec: P(alive) calculation on individual level with BG/NBD model is rather misleading.

 ### Data